pmichali/coverage-tools/README.md

 do a diff between HEAD~5 and HEAD~ commits.

 You can use the -h option to see what the arguments are for this script.

-TODOs:

-- Run coverage and mock to test more methods (coverage and whodunit)
-- Push up to GitHub